Arkansas Highway 128: De Gray Lake Resort State Park to Hot Springs

 Highway 128 begins north of DeGray Lake Resort State Park in the Ouachita Mountains.
 It runs east across Caney Creek to Caney, where it serves as the northern terminus of Highway 283.
 Highway 128 turns north at the junction, weaving through a sparsely populated pine forest.
 The route briefly overlaps Highway 84 at De Roche.
 North of the overlap, Highway 128 becomes the eastern edge of the Jack Mountain WMA, which offers deer, turkey, and bear hunting (among others) to permitted hunters through the Arkansas Game and Fish Commission (AGFC).
 Upon entering Garland County, Highway 128 begins an overlap with Highway 290 around the southeastern edge of Lake Hamilton, with the concurrency ending just north of Red Oak.
-The highway bridges the Ouachita River between Lake Hamilton and Lake Catherine just east of Carpenter Dam before entering Hot Springs, the county seat of Garland County, where it becomes Carpenter Dam Road.
-Highway 128 winds north through an undeveloped section of the city before crossing US Highway 70 (US 70) and US 270, known as the Dr. Martin Luther King Jr. Expressway in Hot Springs, at exit 7.
+The highway bridges Lake Catherine just east of Carpenter Dam before entering Hot Springs, the county seat of Garland County, where it becomes Carpenter Dam Road.
+Highway 128 winds north through an undeveloped section of the city before crossing US 70/US 270.
 North of this interchange, the highway passes an industrial facility and the Arkansas State Police Troop K Headquarters before terminating at a junction with US 270B (Malvern Avenue).

-Fountain Lake to US 70
+Fountain Lake to Lonsdale

-In northeast Garland County, Highway 128 begins at Highway 5 (Park Avenue) in Fountain Lake.
+In northeast Garland County, Highway 128 begins at Highway 5 in Fountain Lake.
 The entire length of the highway is known as Lonsdale Cutoff Road.

 The highway runs east across the South Fork Ouachita River, with a historic 1928 bridge paralleling the highway's modern span.
 East of the town, Highway 128 passes through rural forested area, nearing the Saline County line before turning southward.
-Highway 128 briefly enters Saline County before returning to Garland County, intersecting US 70, where the route terminates.
-The roadway continues south to Lonsdale as a county road.
+Highway 128 briefly enters Saline County before returning to Garland County, where it terminates at US 70 north of Lonsdale.
 AADT for the highway was estimated to be 1,700 VPD near the eastern terminus in 2016.